 By the end of the trial, you should feel comfortable with the software and the vendor, and they should know you and your workflow intimately.
 Make sure you ask your vendor to outline all costs and a timeline for implementation based on the number of users you will have and customizations identified during the trial.
 Cover these bases and you will be well on your way to making your department more efficient.

 So get out there and pick an app that will help solve problems.
 And in the meantime, get crackin' on organizing your workflow and defining a list of required features you need your software application to have.
-Don't forget to download our sample workflow and template to help you get started!
+Contact us now to receive a sample workflow and template to help you get started!